Comparing UK Income Tax Bands

 - Top Rate (48%): On income over £125,140

-Scottish taxpayers still receive the same UK Personal Allowance.
+Scottish taxpayers still receive the same UK Personal Allowance (£12,570 for 2025/2026).
 The bands shown above are the total income levels where these rates apply, assuming the standard Personal Allowance.

-Therefore, Welsh taxpayers use the same income tax bands and rates as England and Northern Ireland:
+Therefore, Welsh taxpayers use the same income tax bands and rates as England and Northern Ireland for the 2025/2026 tax year:

 - Basic Rate (20%): On income from £12,571 to £50,270